natenka/pyneng-book-en/docs/source/book/06_control_structures/2_for.rst

     g

 .. note::
-    The loop uses a variable named **letter**.
-Although the name can be any name, it is convenient when the name tells you which objects go through a loop.
+    Loop uses a variable named *letter*.
+Although, it could be any name, it is convenient when name tells you which objects go through a loop.

-Sometimes it is necessary to use sequence of numbers in the loop.
+Sometimes it is necessary to use sequence of numbers in loop.
 In this case, it is best to use :ref:`range`

-Example of a loop **for** with range() function:
+Example of loop **for** with range() function:

 .. code:: python